-C1.6 - Home Education and Shared Responsibility Grant
+C1.6.2 - Home Education and Shared Responsibility Grant

 The Home Education and Shared Responsibility Grant supports educational choice for students and parents.
-For each home education student, the school jurisdiction is provided 50 per cent of the funding to support the home education student, and 50 per cent of the funding is provided to the parent and/or guardian as reimbursement for instructional materials and services that support the instructional program at home.
-Furthermore, parents who submit receipts for at least 75 per cent of eligible expenses will receive the entire \$850.00.
+The Home Education Student Grant is provided to the school authority to support home education students.
+Up to 50 per cent of that funding is to reimburse the parent/or guardian for instructional materials and resources that support the educational program at home.
+Parents must provide the school authority with receipts to receive reimbursement of eligible expenses.
+Furthermore, parents who submit receipts for at least 75 per cent of eligible expenses will receive the entire \$901.